mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

-- **Detection mode output (CSV) cannot be used as input for remediation.**
-- Two modes: Detection (inventory/report) and Remediation (direct action).
-- Input for remediation must be a simple list of site URLs, NOT a detection report.

----

 # SharePoint Online Sharing Links Management Scripts

 > **⚠️ WARNING:** Removing sharing links in Remediation mode is permanent.
 Any previously distributed links will stop working immediately.